wteo/indonesiaPhotos/README.md

 # Photo Gallery

 I built this landing page whilst learning the more advanced concepts of CSS such as FlexBox, Media Response, Grid, Transitions, and Animations.
+The challenge is to build a sleek website with some animations and interactivity added without the help of JavaScript.

 This single page website features many of my favourite travel photoes whilst I was touring around Indonesia in 2018.

 <br/>
 <h2>Features</h2>